Sam-Rowe/AzureAppConfigurationDemo/README.md

 Azure Application Configurtaion Demo is a resource that I created one late night to play with and demo using Azure Application Config.

+Current features:

+- Config read from Azure App Config in dev on local machine
+- Config read from Azure App Config on App Service in container using Managed Identity
+	- Enable Managed Identity by using Evnironment variable AZURE_MANAGED_IDENTITY
+- Feature Flag read from Feature managment
+- Config uses labels based on ASPNETCORE_ENVIRONMENT to set different values for font, background colour and text message

+Features outstanding:

+- Using KeyVault pass through
+- Feature Flag filtering on browser
+- Feature Flag filtering on user/group

 # Resource links